 Humans have a natural tendency to congregate with like-minded groups of people to form modern-day tribes.
 At the same time, we tend to ignore or disregard the views of individual critics in opposing tribes, despite being somewhat aware of our own biases.

 This instinctive behaviour has augmented itself in the virtual sense on social media.
 Everything from our Facebook friends to our YouTube subscriptions is shaping the way we see the world, be it consciously or sub-consciously.

 Nowadays, it’s not uncommon to hear of individuals blocking others over differences in political views.
 In 2016 especially, many of us will have seen the following posted on social media: ‘If you voted for X, then delete/unfollow me’, or ‘if you voted for X, then you’re an *abusive insult*’.

 We should be concerned that the normalisation of this behaviour could be nurturing a culture of self-censorship online.
 Individuals I’ve spoken to, at least, are becoming more concerned about expressing their views in fear that they will be marginalised for doing so.

 Since it’s not likely, without collective action, we will be able to force social media companies to re-engineer their algorithms, we should seek to break the walls of our echo chambers by challenging our own views from time to time.

-We must also realise that by ignoring this issue, we are depriving ourselves of new ideas, new subjects and new information.
+By ignoring this issue, we are depriving ourselves of new ideas, new subjects and new information.
 It comes down to being aware of the content we consume (the creators, the owners and the financiers) and actively expanding our news sources.

 As Donny Miller once said: